arsamsarabi/done-with-it/README.md

 # Done with it!

-An imaginary React native market place
+An imaginary market place built using `react-native`